The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 This planned effort has 20 BVP.

-In this example, the planned "Forgot password" effort may be planned for development before the "Uploading a profile photo" effort because it has more business value points.
+In this example, the planned "Forgot password" effort might be scheduled for development before the "Uploading a profile photo" effort because it has more business value points.

-The Business Value Oriented Project Management (BVOPM) and Business Value Oriented Product Management (BVOPDM) offices create the business attributes and their number according to the product, project, organizational needs, and other factors.
+The Business Value-Oriented Project Management (BVOPM) and Business Value-Oriented Product Management (BVOPDM) offices create the business attributes and their value according to the product, project, organizational needs, and other factors.

-It is of particular importance that the planned efforts are evaluated against the same business attributes so that accurate business value points can be calculated and that the calculation and measurement are easier and more transparent.
+It is of particular importance that the planned efforts are evaluated against the same business attributes so that accurate business value points can be calculated, therefore making those procedures easier and more transparent.